DaltonHayward/Asteroid-Sim/README.md

 # Asteroid Sim

-A simple asteroid simulation with interactive asteroid that can be thrown around.
+A simple asteroid simulation with interactive asteroids that can be thrown around.

 Created using JavaFX and a Model-view-controller architecture.